JavaScript Essentials 2 Course Completion – JSE2 Final Test Exam Answers Full 100% 2025

 Question 12:

-Which of the following code snippets correctly demonstrates the creation of an anonymous class for a “Person” object with a constructor that initializes the properties name
+Which of the following code snippets correctly demonstrates the creation of an anonymous class for a “Person” object with a constructor that initializes the properties name and age?

 Correct Answer: